October - November, 2017

 Equipment.
 We took 70-200mm, 300mm and 500mm lenses.
 Sometimes even phone camera was useful as the foxes were very relaxed and easy approachable.
 We photographed using all three lenses depending on the situation, but 300mm and 500mm were used most of the time.
 Telephoto lenses were very handy for portrait and close-up shots.

 If you decide to take your 500mm, bear in mind, it is a long walk to and from the nature reserve.
-Be careful that your heavy bag does not wreck your back.
+It can only be accessed on foot; bikes and cars are not allowed to enter.

 Best part – Photography.
 We’ve spent six exciting days photographing red fox.
 There are certain “hot spots” where foxes are most likely to be seen.